improving your home

 How to avoid a fire in your home

-Many house fires are preventable.
-At GIO more than 260 house fire claims were lodged in the last 13 months (October 2022 – October 2023).
+At GIO, we received over 221 house fire claims between October 2022 – October 2023.
 We’ve also seen an increase in the damage caused by house fires due to:

 - the use of more flammable building materials